JoshD888/NBA_Game_Predictors/README.md

 Queries NBA.com via the nba_api client

-Collects regular-season games for all teams from 2021–2022 through 2025–2026
+Collects regular-season games for all teams from 2021–2022 through the first couple games of 2025–2026

 Saves one Parquet file per team per season to team_game_data/